Proposal for a Bell Test with Entangled Atoms of Different Mass: Introduction

 Attempts at atomic momentum entanglement for Bell tests have faced significant experimental challenges \cite{pezze2018QuantumMetrologyNonclassical}.
 Dussarrat \textit{et al.} \cite{dussarrat2017TwoParticleFourModeInterferometer} experimentally interfered different modes of two particles and ruled out the possibility of a mixed state.
 Fadel \textit{et al.} \cite{fadel2018SpatialEntanglementPatterns} and Lange \textit{et al.} \cite{lange2018EntanglementTwoSpatially} showed spatial entanglement in cold atom experiments.
 Shin \textit{et al.} \cite{shin2019BellCorrelationsSpatially} demonstrated Bell correlations between separated atomic pairs, using momentum as their particle label and atomic spin states to show entanglement in spin.
 Other attempts to produce entanglement in atomic momentum \cite{tomkovic2011SingleSpontaneousPhoton,slodicka2013AtomAtomEntanglementSinglePhoton,dussarrat2017TwoParticleFourModeInterferometer,anders2021MomentumEntanglementAtom}, while successfully showing forms of non-classical correlations, possessed insufficient coherence to perform a full Bell test.
-Our recent attempt \cite{thomas2022MatterwaveRarityTapsterInterferometer} used mixing between different momentum states in two separate $s$-wave scattering halos of metastable helium (\tHeF) atoms to perform a Bell test \cite{lewis-swan2015ProposalMotionalstateBell}, although with insufficient visibility to exclude LHVTs.
+Our recent attempt \cite{thomas2022MatterwaveRarityTapsterInterferometer,athreya2025bellcorrelationsmomentumentangledpairs} used mixing between different momentum states in two separate $s$-wave scattering halos of metastable helium-4 (\tHeF) atoms to measure Bell correlations.
+However, due to the lack of independent phase control, a full CHSH Bell test \cite{lewis-swan2015ProposalMotionalstateBell} was not possible, meaning only a limited class of LHVTs could be excluded.

-In this paper, we propose an experiment to test a Bell inequality using momentum-entangled atoms, specifically two isotopes of \tHeF, although the scheme would also work with other species.
-By inducing controlled collisions between these isotopes and utilising species-specific momentum-transfer pulses for independent control, we generate and manipulate entangled pairs suitable for a Bell test.
-We present theoretical modeling of the entangled state generation, followed by numerical simulations that demonstrate a violation of the Clauser-Horne-Shimony-Holt (CHSH) inequality under realistic experimental conditions.
+In this paper, we propose an experiment to test a Bell inequality using momentum-entangled atoms of different mass, specifically two isotopes of \tHeM, although the scheme would also work with other species.
+By inducing controlled collisions between these isotopes and utilising species-specific momentum-transfer pulses for independent control, we generate and manipulate entangled pairs suitable for a complete CHSH Bell test.
+We present theoretical modeling of the entangled state generation, followed by numerical simulations that demonstrate a violation of the Clauser-Horne-Shimony-Holt inequality under realistic experimental conditions.